-Editor's note: April 20, 2019 marks the 20th anniversary of the Columbine school shooting, in which two high school gunmen killed 12 students and one teacher before taking their own lives.
-Since then, school shootings have become all too common in the United States.
+Editor's note: On March 27, three students and three staff members were killed by a shooter at a Tennessee elementary school.
+Shootings have become all too common in the United States.
 This story was first published in 2015.
 We have updated this story and republished it, far too many times.

 There’s no one way to address tragedies with children, and how parents approach it depends both on the child’s age and temperament.
 The American Psychiatric Association and the American Academy of Pediatrics recommend avoiding the topic with children until they reach a certain age — around 8, but again, it depends on the child.

 “If it doesn’t directly affect your family, kids under 8 do not need to hear about this,” said Dr. Deborah Gilboa, a parenting expert.
 Before this age, children struggle to process it.

 But parents should talk to their younger children about mass shootings if they are at risk of hearing it from others, she said.

 While advice varies by age, Gilboa provided a general recommendation for all parents faced with telling their children about the latest mass shooting.

 Never miss a helpful parenting story — sign up for the TODAY Parents newsletter today!

 “First, you have to process your own emotional response.
 What you do will affect them more than what you say,” she said.
 “Have your first reaction away from your child.”

 She also provided the following recommendations for sharing bad news with children of all ages.

 How to talk to your kids about shootings and terrorDec.
 4, 201503:59